srodsanz/nlos-viewpoints/README.md

 11583, May 2017.

-Also, the author acknowledges previous work that has facilitated this implementation, concretely the authors of the[mitsuba3-transient-nlos](https://github.com/diegoroyo/mitsuba3-transient-nlos) repository and its wrappers and utilities library [y-tal](https://github.com/diegoroyo/tal/).
+Also, the author acknowledges previous work that has facilitated this implementation, concretely the authors of the [mitsuba3-transient-nlos](https://github.com/diegoroyo/mitsuba3-transient-nlos) repository and its wrappers and utilities library [y-tal](https://github.com/diegoroyo/tal/).